woobi3/MineScanMDgen/README.md

 - docker-compose for orchestration
 - mongodb for storing stats
 - flask as the backend framework
-- react as the frontend framework; and
+- masscan to scan the internet for servers; and
-- masscan to scan the internet for servers
+- python for generating reports